Lennie Gwyther: Journey to Sydney

 On 3 February 1932, Lennie and Ginger Mick left Leongatha on the expedition to Sydney.
 He carried a haversack that included his toothbrush, silk pyjamas, spare clothes and a water bottle.

 His journey was widely publicised in the media, particularly newspapers.
 Frequent updates regarding his whereabouts led Lennie to encounter experiences that were unprecedented on his departure.
-For example, outside of Parliament House in Canberra he met, shook the hand of, and had tea with Prime Minister Joseph Lyons'.
+For example, outside of Parliament House in Canberra he met, shook the hand of, and had tea with Prime Minister Joseph Lyons.
 Other instances include being "attacked by vagabonds" and being met with a bushfire.
-In Sydney, he met with Lord Mayor, Sir Samuel Walder, while also looking at Circular Quay, Bondi Beach and Taronga Zoo, where he rode an elephant.
+In Sydney, he met with Lord Mayor, Sir Samuel Walder, while also visiting Circular Quay, Bondi Beach and Taronga Zoo, where he rode an elephant.

 As he arrived in Martin Place, accompanied by 25 police, Gwyther was met by 10,000 cheering citizens.
 The Secretary of the Royal Agricultural Society, Colonel Somerville, also greeted him.
 He was wearing "khaki breeches, boots, and leggings, and a thick coat, and [was] carrying a cloth sun hat in his hand."

-On 19 March, 1932, Gwyther, with Ginger Mick, participated in the Royal Easter Show and paraded across the Sydney Harbour bridge in its opening.
-Following that, on 21 March, Lennie met cricketer Don Bradman at the Sydney Cricket Ground where he was gifted with a signed cricket bat.
+On 19 March 1932, Gwyther, with Ginger Mick, participated in the Royal Easter Show and paraded across the Sydney Harbour bridge in its opening.
+Following that, on 21 March, Lennie met cricketer Don Bradman at the Sydney Cricket Ground where he was given a signed cricket bat.

 His journey home involved talking to children at Gunning Public School about his experience as well as celebrating his tenth birthday with shire councillors, being given one Australian pound.
 As he passed through Urana, he attended a children's ball as well as a reception organised by the local shire president.
 He also spent a couple of days in Widgiewa with councillor Otway McLaurin Falkiner.

 Upon his arrival back to Leongatha, Lennie was met by 800 citizens.
 He also delivered a return letter from Sydney's Lord Mayor to the president of the Woorayl Shire Council.

 Gwyther was also recorded in the Guilds Records as the "youngest known person to make a solo equestrian journey."
 In Leongatha, Victoria, Gwyther Siding Road was named after him.

 On 10 June, after his tenth birthday, Lennie Gwyther returned home and resumed with his family commitments on the Leongatha 'Flers' farm.